experimentAccount2/slpkg/README.rst

 Also it is good to update the list of packages by running the command '# slpkg update' before proceeding to any installation or upgrade a new package.

+Some repositories lack the file 'ChangeLog.txt' should run the command 'slpkg re-create' instead of 'slpkg update' to update the package lists when you premiums prove necessary to update.

 Issues
 ------

-Please report any bugs in "https://github.com/dslackw/slpkg/issues"
+Please report any bugs in `ISSUES <https://github.com/dslackw/slpkg/issues>`_

 Command Line Tool Usage